McAuliffe, Youngkin trade ‘anti-vaxx’ attacks in first Virginia gubernatorial debate

 The first Virginia gubernatorial debate began with spats between Democratic nominee and former Gov. Terry McAuliffe and his GOP opponent Glenn Youngkin over who is more pro-vaccine.

-The two candidates accused one another of being “anti-vaxx,” while highlighting the impact the COVID-19 pandemic has had on Virginia and the rest of the country.
+The two candidates accused one another Thursday evening of being “anti-vaxx,” while highlighting the impact the COVID-19 pandemic has had on Virginia and the rest of the country.

 “He told college students if you don’t want to take the vaccine, just fill out an exemption.
 You know, I think that’s life-threatening.
 And I think that’s disqualifying as governor,” Mr. McAuliffe said, citing Mr. Youngkin’s “anti-vaxx record.”

-Mr. Youngkin hit back at his opponent, pointing to his 2014 appointment of Claire Dwoskin to a state board.
+Mr. Youngkin hit back at his opponent, pointing to his 2014 appointment of campaign donor Claire Dwoskin to a state board.
 Mrs. Dwoskin is linked to an organization that reportedly promoted claims that vaccines are linked to autism in children.

 “He called me anti-vaxx.
 That’s a lie.
 I’m not anti-vaxx.
 In fact, he appointed a woman to the George Mason board that was absolutely anti-vaxx and the only reason he did it is because she gave him hundreds of thousands of dollars for his campaign,” Mr. Youngkin said.